-The professionals at the Skin Center & Total Health Spa at the McCollough Institute can provide more information on these chemical and hormone imbalances and work with your doctor to recommend the most appropriate dose and combination of replacement therapy.
+The professionals at McCollough Plastic Surgery can provide more information on these chemical and hormone imbalances and work with your doctor to recommend the most appropriate dose and combination of replacement therapy.

 Before and after photographs of a patient with hypothyroidism who was treated only with thyroid replacement.
 No surgery was performed.